Skip to content

 5. Enter the connection information for the source.

-• Enter 127.0.0.1:9092 for the Bootstrap Hosts.
+• Bootstrap Hosts: Enter 127.0.0.1:9092.
 Note: The demonstration assumes that you run both EMQX and Kafka on the local machine.
 If you have Kafka and EMQX running remotely, please adjust the settings accordingly.

 • If you want to establish an encrypted connection, click the Enable TLS toggle switch.
-For more information about TLS connection, see TLS for External Resource Access.
+For more information about TLS connections, see TLS for External Resource Access.

 Create a Rule with Kafka Consumer Source